kyma-project/busola/docs/extensibility/display-widgets.md

 ### JoinedArray

 JoinedArray widgets render all the values of an array of strings as a comma-separated list.
-You can change comma to something else by defininf `separator`.
+You can change comma to something else by defining the `separator` parameter.

 #### Example